 If you know that you will require the above before your appointment, bring a friend or family member to your appointment with you.

 Taking it easy after getting root canal therapy near you is important.
 Here are some things you should keep in mind:

 - Avoid exercise for a few days to prevent complications such as bleeding and allow your body to focus on healing.

 - Don’t begin to eat until your mouth is no longer numb.

 - Stick to a soft-food diet for about one week following your procedure.

-If you notice any lingering pain or discomfort, visit your dental clinic in Calgary for a checkup.
+If you notice any lingering pain or discomfort, visit our dental clinic in Calgary for a checkup.

 The Bottom Line

-Root canal treatment is a simple and quick procedure that works to remove an infection from a tooth.
-In most cases, a simple local anesthetic is enough to keep you comfortable during the procedure, and you will be able to drive yourself home.
+Root canal treatment is a simple and quick procedure that removes an infection from a tooth.
+In most cases, a simple local anesthetic is enough to keep you comfortable during the procedure, and you can drive yourself home.
 However, there are some cases where you will need a trusted loved one to take you safely to and from the appointment.

 To learn more about what is best for you regarding root canal treatment, please do not hesitate to contact our team at Totally Dental.